 - Limited data

-- Just regular data views available in SC and GA put in a simple interface
+- Just regular data views available in Google Search Console and Google Analytics put in a simple interface

 - Information overload without a plan in mind